Parent Information: SEND Information Report 2019/2020

 • The Head Teacher decides on the budget for SEND, in consultation with the school governors, on the basis of needs in the school.

-• The Head Teacher and the Inclusion Manager discuss all the information they have about SEND in the school, including:
+• The Head Teacher and the SENCo discuss all the information they have about SEND in the school, including:

 -- the children getting extra support already